zengyan-97/X-VLM/README.md

 - Dec 2021: X-VLM-base achieves new SoTA on retrieval, VQA, NLVR2, RefCOCO+
 - Nov 2021: release preprint in [arXiv](https://arxiv.org/abs/2111.08276)

----
+## Hiring
 We are looking for interns at ByteDance AI-LAB (in Beijing/Shanghai)!
 If you are interested in working with us on pre-trained language models, please send your resume to zhangxinsong.0320@bytedance.com.
----